top of page

 endeavors required to build trust and understanding among groups with vastly diverse

-in the ancient history of which it is a part.
-And, it is a success story among the many
+represents just a moment in the fullness of ancient history of which it is a part.

 Creating a Two-Circles Structure